OscarVelandia/nextJs-eslint-and-redux-config/README.md

 The resolver of every folder is @folderName, E.G. @features imports the files in the features folder, don't forget add the export of every file in index.tsx

 * ### components
-  Folder with every React component with their corresponding *[componentName].module.css*.
+  Folder with every React component with their corresponding *[componentName].module.scss*.

 * ### features
   Folder with every feature with a RTK slice and feature components slice, as a convention the name of every slice is featureName + Slice suffix, E.G. counterSlice.ts.